ma-compbio/Higashi/README.md

 # Multiscale and integrative single-cell Hi-C analysis with Higashi

 This is the implementation of the computational framework Higashi for scHi-C analysis.

+Higashi has four main components.
+(1) Represent the scHi-C dataset as a hypergraph, where each cell and each genomic bin are represented as cell node and genomic bin node, respectively.
+Each non-zero entry in the single-cell contact map is modeled as a hyperedge connecting the corresponding cell and the two genomic loci of that particular chromatin interaction (a).
+The read count for each chromatin interaction is used as attribute of the hyperedge.
+(2) We train a hypergraph neural network based on the constructed hypergraph or unveiling high-order interaction patterns (b).
+(3) We extract the embedding vectors of cell nodes from the trained hypergraph neural network for downstream analysis. % such as cell type identification or visualization.
+(4) We then use the trained hypergraph neural network to impute single-cell Hi-C contact maps with the flexibility to incorporate the latent correlations between cells to enhance overall imputation, enabling detailed characterization of 3D genome features such as TAD-like domain boundaries and A/B compartment scores at single-cell resolution.

+We have developed new computational strategies that can reliably compare A/B compartment scores and TAD-like domain boundaries across individual cells which will also be included in this repo.

 ![figs/Overview.png](https://github.com/ma-compbio/Higashi/blob/main/figs/Overview.png)